Nutzzz/SpinnakerAdventure/README.md

 All four models prior to the STe had a [Yamaha YM2149](https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910), which apparently produces "similar results" to the chip in the PCjr.

 Given that, perhaps it should not be surprising that the sound files are very similar to the PCjr versions; some are actually identical.

+#### Format for *Nine Princes* and *Perry Mason*

-However, it looks like for "Nine Princes" and "Perry Mason" (though the former has them packed into a MUSICPDS file), the first channel control code is 8 bytes instead of 6, and often begins with `50 00 00 00 38 00`.
+For AMB and PMN (the last 2 SAS games to be released), the control code format is a bit different from the other Atari ports (though note AMB has its music files packed into a MUSICPDS file).
+The first channel uses 8 bytes instead of 6, but later channels only use 2 bytes.
+The first channel often begins with `50 00 00 00 38 00`.
 The following two bytes always start with `60`, which is usually followed by `0D`, but is sometimes `0E`, `0F`, or `10`.
+This seems to be the waveform type: `0D` is a square wave, but I haven't yet figured out the others.
 The second and third channel codes consist of only 2 bytes, again `60` and one of `0D` through `10`.

 ### Commodore 64 sound format

 The C64 files I've analyzed are also very similar to the PCjr ones.
 The C64's [MOS 6581 SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) is 3-channel, though it is much more flexible with the sounds that it can output (i.e., each channel can use noise generation or 4 different waveforms *simultaneously*, filtration and ADSR envelope modification).

-Note I have also heard at least one instance of the noise channel being used by the C64.
+Note I have also heard at least one instance of the noise channel being used by the C64 in an emulator.

 There are an additional two bytes at the beginning of a file that are always `20 41` in the ones that I've looked at so far.

 The control code at the start of a channel is a bit different.
 It's still six bytes starting with `50 00`, but the next 4 control the waveform and ADSR envelope.
 Initially I thought the `80` in the sixth byte on PC and Atari meant that it was both start and stop, but since it varies here it probably doesn't mean start at all.
-The third byte seems to always be `08` or `0F`, and the latter only affects square waves (per the next byte), and seems to add a duplicate waveform (sawtooth maybe?) with the same pitch on top.
-The fourth byte is the waveform type: it seems that `10` is triangle, `20` is sawtooth, and `40` is square; I believe `80` is white noise.
+The third byte seems to always be `08` or `0F`.
+The latter seems to add a duplicate waveform (sawtooth maybe?) with the same pitch on top, though it only seems to work if it is followed by `40` (square wave); as the fourth byte is the waveform type: it seems that `10` is triangle and `20` is sawtooth; I believe `80` is white noise.

 C64 also has a final byte after the last `80` that varies: I've seen e.g., `00`, `01`, `02`, `81`, and `FF`.